A man with short black hair wearing a black suit smiling

-Latest Research
+Research

-Muslims in the Midwest is conceived as a multifaceted oral and visual history project with a substantial research component.
+Muslims of the Midwest is conceived as a multifaceted oral and visual history project with a substantial research component.
 The primary goal of the project is to establish and build a digital archive that documents the varied experiences of American Muslims in the Midwest through testimonies across generational, gender, geographical, socio-economic, and ethnic differences.

 Multimedia Features